 Disparities in access to jobs and services.

-Even before the pandemic, housing costs had pushed lower-income residents and people of color to more affordable outlying areas that tend to be farther from transit and require longer trips to access jobs and services (see Figure 9).
+Even before the pandemic, housing costs had pushed lower income- residents and people of color to more affordable outlying areas that tend to be farther from transit and require longer trips to access jobs and services (see Figure 9 from the Portland Metro Congestion Pricing Study).

 Figure 9.
-People with low incomes in relation to transit service (Forward Together4)
+People with low incomes in relation to transit service